 As founder of Kachwaha & Partners, what are your priorities for the firm’s development over the next five years?

-As before, our growth will be organic and built on trust, confidence and mutual goodwill.
+Our growth will be organic and built on trust, confidence and mutual goodwill.
 This is fundamental for us.
-We will continue to focus on our core areas (international arbitrations) and broad base our firm’s resources to better focus on specialities such as shipping/sports arbitration/investment arbitration etc.
+We will continue to focus on our core areas (international arbitrations) and infrastructure and broad base our firm’s resources to better focus on specialities such as shipping/sports arbitration/investment arbitration etc.

 What is the best piece of career advice you have received?